 Miele is a German manufacturer specializing in high-end household appliances, including everything from refrigerators to washing machines, not to mention cooktop ranges and coffee machines.
 Miele vacuums are well-renowned for their premium build quality, strong performance on a wide variety of surfaces, and general ease of maintenance.

 Like most Miele vacuums, it's also remarkably easy to maintain, and maneuverability is great.
-Its power cord and hose are somewhat short, so you might need to swap outlets when cleaning larger rooms.
-In addition, the basic C1 Pure Suction model doesn't come with a HEPA-rated post-motor filter as standard, though air filtration performance is still superb thanks to its allergen-sealed body.
-You can also always purchase a HEPA-rated filter from the manufacturer if you really need that extra layer of filtration.
+Its power cord and hose are short, so you might need to swap outlets when cleaning larger rooms.
+In addition, the C1 Pure Suction model doesn't have a HEPA-rated post-motor filter as standard, though air filtration performance is still superb thanks to its allergen-sealed body.
+Besides, you can always purchase a HEPA-rated filter from the manufacturer if you need that extra layer of filtration.

 Unfortunately, this vacuum's maximum battery life of roughly half an hour isn't very long, so you need to work fast when cleaning larger rooms.
-Its dirt compartment is rather small, so it needs regular emptying.
+Its dirt compartment is small, so it needs regular emptying.
 This basic variant only comes with a dusting brush, crevice tool, and upholstery tool; you need to upgrade to the more expensive 'Cat & Dog' variant if you want a turbo brush attachment as well as a filter with a HEPA designation.
-That said, the standard filter is rated as being able to trap 99.98% of fine particulate matter, which will be sufficient for the majority of people without serious allergies.
+That said, the standard filter is rated as able to trap 99.98% of fine particulate matter, which will be sufficient for most people without allergies.

 SEBO and Miele are both high-end German marques specializing in durable, high-performance vacuums.
 SEBO's offerings focus more on ease of maintenance and lower ownership costs, while Miele vacuums are usually sleeker in design and tend to be a little easier to use.
 Availability is a point in Miele's favor, with a lot of their models being available at most big-box retailers, while a lot of SEBOs can only be purchased directly from the manufacturer or specialized vacuum stores.